LeafyLuigi/sulfide/README.md

 ### Prerequisites

 You'll need `sass` installed using the instructions from the link above.
+This currently targets Node.js' Sass version 1.83.4 and above.

 You should then be able to run `sass` in your command line, though the class list will likely work using another implementation.